Casper12345/graph_traversal/README.md

 Given the instructions to generate a simple, connected, weighted, directional graph with N vertices and between N-1 and N(N-1) edges, the random generator will in some cases only be able to generate a weakly/unilaterally connected digraph.
+The implementation is based on a minimal spanning tree to ensure connectivity and this approach does not ensure strong connectivity in the graph.
+This choice is based on there not being a requirement for a strongly connected graph.
 Hence, in some cases, the concept of eccentricity is limited to the greatest distance between a vertex and the vertices where a path exists.
 For example, in a directed graph with 4 vertices and 3 edges, strong connectivity is not possible due to the given number of vertices and edges.
 This means that the radius of the graph will